gokapso/whatsapp-cloud-api-js/README.md

 ## Choose your setup

 1. **Meta setup (~ 1 hour)** – Create a Meta WhatsApp app, generate a system or business token, and link a WhatsApp Business phone number in Meta Business Manager.
-2. **Kapso proxy (optional)** – Have Kapso provision and connect a WhatsApp number for you, then use your Kapso API key and base URL to begin sending immediately.
+2. **Kapso proxy (~ 2 minutes)** – Have Kapso provision and connect a WhatsApp number for you, then use your Kapso API key and base URL to begin sending immediately.

 ## Install